sebklaus/profiler/README.md

 ### Profiler

-Set this option to *false* to disable the profiler.
-It is `true` by default.
+Set this option to `FALSE` to disable the profiler.
+It is `NULL` by default and it is dependent debug option on `config/app.php`.

-    // Config.php
+    // config.php
-    'profiler' => true
+    'profiler' => NULL

 If you wish to disable the profiler during your application, just do:

-    Config::set('profiler::profiler', false);
+    Config::set('profiler::profiler', FALSE);

 >**Note::** This will only disable the output, it will still do it's background listening but will not output it to the browser.

 ### jQuery

-Set this option to `false` to not pull in jQuery from within the profiler.
+Set this option to `FALSE` to not pull in jQuery from within the profiler.
 This is useful if you already have jQuery present on your page requests.
-Set to `true` by default.
+Set to `TRUE` by default.

     // config.php
-    'jquery' => true
+    'jquery' => TRUE

 ## Usage